alvinwan/quupod/README.md

 **Ease of use**
 Anonymous users can submit inquiries without creating an account. (may be disabled, requiring registration)

+**Concurrent Enqueue Restrictions**
+Restrict the number of times users can enqueue themselves at once

 **Mutex Lock**
 Only one staff member can be assigned to an inquiry at a time.

 **Staff Approval**
-Add staff emails to the whitelist to auto-promote staff.
+Add staff emails to the whitelist to auto-promote staff, or give staff members a link to auto-promote themselves (optionally add a codeword)

 **Basic Statistics**
 Queue calculates estimated time until resolution, and extra statistics are included for each active staff member.